-The project started in 2015 and is to run for 3 years (due to finish at the end of 2018).
-The vision was to be able to offer patients the opportunity to have their non-complex chemotherapy treatment administered at home by a specialist nurse.
-The nurses will also do community visits to the more frail and immobile patients who are unable to attend formal OPD clinics.
+The project started in 2015 and ended in March 2019, when having proven to be successful was fully integrated with services provided by the Haematology Dept. The vision was to be able to offer patients the opportunity to have their non-complex chemotherapy treatment administered at home by a specialist nurse.
+The nurses also do community visits to the more frail and immobile patients who are unable to attend formal OPD clinics.
 During these visits they are able to assess the holistic needs of the patient and speak with family members on their preferred option of how to manage their haematological condition without the often challenging experience of attending the hospital.
 Further to this, telephone support is given to patients on a day to day basis as required.

 In addition the team currently manages in excess of 600 haematology patients in their telephone clinics.
 These telephone clinics aim to provide a consistent approach to reviewing an individual’s needs, with easy access to the outpatient clinic as required.
 This service helps reduce hospital appointments for the patients and also therefore assists in addressing any capacity challenges within the Haematology outpatient service.
 The team regularly updates the trustees of their current workload and the feedback from the users of the service.
 The results are already indicating what a fantastic difference this makes to patients lives.